GIGACHADhoon/ConvNets/README.md

 # Convolutional Neural Network Deep Learning Project

 This is a project where I built the LE-NET 5 Convolutional Neural Network Deep Learning Model to classify the MNIST Dataset.
 The project has two parts.
-There will be both and implementation using the Tensorflow API aswell as by scratch.
+There will be both an implementation using the Tensorflow API aswell as by scratch.

 ## Project Overview

 ### Objective

 The main goal of this project is to train a LE-NET 5 Convolutional Neural Network to classify the MNIST Dataset.
 A normal Neural Network will be utilised to compare against LE-NET 5.

+### The MNIST Dataset

+The MNIST (Modified National Institute of Standards and Technology) dataset is a widely used benchmark dataset in the field of machine learning and computer vision.
+It consists of a collection of 28x28 pixel grayscale images of handwritten digits (0 through 9).
+The dataset is divided into two main subsets: a training set with 60,000 images and a test set with 10,000 images.
+Each image is labeled with the corresponding digit it represents.
+Data was downloaded from here : http://yann.lecun.com/exdb/mnist/

 ### Features